-Sam Rizzo is a man on a mission, with his sights well and truly set not only on achieving selection to the 2020 Australian Paralympic Team, but also on winning a Paralympic gold medal and setting a new world record.
+Sam Rizzo is a man on a mission, with his sights well and truly set on winning a Paralympic gold medal and setting a new world record.

-Although Sam did not taste medal success – he placed sixth in the men’s 1500m T54 final – the opportunity to race alongside Paralympic powerhouses Kurt Fearnley and Jake Lappin was one that he relished, and is an experience he hopes to carry with him to the start line at the Tokyo 2020 Paralympic Games.
+Although Sam did not taste medal success – he placed sixth in the men’s 1500m T54 final – the opportunity to race alongside Paralympic powerhouses Kurt Fearnley and Jake Lappin was one that he relished, and is an experience he hopes to carry with him to the start line at the.

 Read More